The Buteyko Breathing Method

 - The Stop Cough (advanced)

-How to breathe through your nose – the first thing you’ll learn - or re-learn - is how to breathe through your nose - which can be harder than it sounds if you’re used to mouth breathing.
-There’s also a set of nodding, tipping, and ‘hold and blow’ exercises designed to clear your nostrils before starting the proper breathing exercises.
+How to breathe through your nose – the first thing you’ll learn, or relearn, is how to breathe through your nose.
+This can be harder than it sounds if you’re used to mouth breathing.
+There’s also a set of nodding, tipping, and ‘hold and blow’ exercises that are designed to clear your nostrils before you start the proper breathing exercises.